Trisha404/Trisha404/README.md

 🌱 Learning Python and brushing up on my html, CSS and JavaScript skills.

-📚 I'm the Mod of </b> #thebookclub5252: Reading for Self-Development and Growth, the goal is to read 52 non-fiction books in 52 weeks.
+📚 I'm the founder of </b> #thebookclub5252: Reading for Self-Development and Growth, the goal is to read 52 non-fiction books in 52 weeks.

 📫 Follow my coding & cat posting journey on <a href="https://twitter.com/BookClub5252">Twitter</a></p>